Blue Bird K4: Donald Campbell

 Donald Campbell (Malcolm's son) had not previously attempted record-breaking, but after Sir Malcolm's death at the end of 1948, the threat of an American challenge to his water speed record spurred him to defend it.
 Under the terms of his will, Sir Malcolm's possessions, including the record breakers, were auctioned off and Donald was forced to buy them back.
 K4 was then re-engined with a propeller and one of the previous Rolls-Royce R engines.

+Donald tried the boat and carried out many modifications, including converting the craft to a “prop rider” configuration, whereby the propeller hub, rather than the transom, is the aft point of contact with the water.
+In this form, it was tested at speeds approaching the current record of 179 mph but sustained damage during one such test in 1951.
+It is generally accepted that K4 struck a submerged object at high speed, although it has also been suggested that the damage was actually caused by a catastrophic transmission failure.
+Whatever the cause, the damage was considered irreparable and, following the removal of the engine and other usable components, the hull was broken up and burned on the shore of Coniston Water.

-Donald tried the boat but deemed it too slow; after another superstructure rebuild, and a final structural failure in 1951, it was replaced by the jet-powered Bluebird K7, in which Donald set several records, then died during a final record attempt in 1967.
+Donald Campbell subsequently commissioned the design and construction of the jet-powered Bluebird K7, in which Donald set several records, then died during a final record attempt in 1967.

 A replica of K4 currently is on show at the Lakeland Motor Museum, Backbarrow.